 Other risks include seizures and liver inflammation.”
 3

 According to PRAC, any “benefits” of Protelos are outweighed by the known risks.
-Of course, these risks were known long before by those on the Save Our Bones Program.
+Of course, these risks were known long before by those on the Osteoporosis Reversal Program.

-I warn of the dangers of Protelos in the Save Our Bones Program:
+I warn of the dangers of Protelos in the Osteoporosis Reversal Program:

 “Protelos has its own list of side effects.
 During clinical trials, the most common side effects were nausea, diarrhea, headaches and skin irritation.
 Other quite dangerous but fortunately less commonly reported side-effects were blood clots, fainting, memory troubles and, in rare cases, seizures.”

 Protelos is composed of the mineral strontium combined with the synthetic chemical ranelate.
 It was initially considered a “safer” drug because of its basis in a natural mineral, but as mentioned earlier, it’s most certainly not so.

 Strontium ranelate competes with calcium and is a bone thickener rather than a bone strengthener.
 In fact, as mentioned in the Osteoporosis Reversal Program, studies have confirmed that only the outer cortical bone becomes thicker, thus compromising tensile strength.

 Instead, bones can be strengthened naturally via diet and exercise as described in the Osteoporosis Reversal Program.
 It just doesn’t make sense to risk the dangerous side-effects of osteoporosis drugs.

 Till next time,